AlbertMietus/DocIdeas.hg/CCastle/4.Blog/a.Heisenbug.rst

 What is a Heisenbug?
 ====================

-The `heisenbug <https://en.wikipedia.org/wiki/Heisenbug>`__ is named to Werner Heisenberg, who described the *“observer effect”*: when you look closely, the behavior changes.
+The `heisenbug <https://en.wikipedia.org/wiki/Heisenbug>`__ is named to the theoretical physics *Werner Heisenberg*, who described the *“observer effect”*: when you look closely, the behavior changes.
 The same can happen to software (bugs).
 The behavior apparently changes when you study -or slightly adjust- that code.
 Often this is due to (small) changes in timing; possibly even in generated code.
 Therefore old (old-fashioned), sequential code on slow CPUs is less likely to have heisenbugs than concurrent code on fast multi-core systems.
 It’s also common in threaded programs.

 .. include:: ./Heisenbug-sidebar-Sequence.irst